ul2ecnirP/AES256_implem/README.md

 To continue the project one day it would be necessary to:
 1. Use GMP library
 2. Use POSIX environement and use the syscall STAT

+This project donc use the standart PKCS, so a rest of bloc can be in plaintext